 Summary of the differences between Update and FixedUpdate in Unity

-1. The number of Update runs per second is variable, while the number of FixedUpdate runs per second is fixed.
+1. The amount of Update executions per second is variable, while the amount of FixedUpdate executions per second is fixed.

-2. In general, you have no control over the execution of the update, it will depend on the performance of the individual computers.
-For FixedUpdate we can modify the Time Step in Project Settings > Time, by default is 0.02 seconds (20 milliseconds), so we know exactly how many times this function is executed.
+2. In general, you have no control over the execution of the update method, it will depend on the performance of the computer in which the game is running.
+For the FixedUpdate function we can change the Fixed Time Step, by default is 0.02 seconds (20 milliseconds), so we know exactly how many times this function is executed.

-3. Both functions are used to make changes in time, from the above it can be concluded that Update is used for the logical part and FixedUpdate for the physical part, movements and animations, i.e. actions that must change regularly in time.
+3. Both functions are used to make changes in time, from the above it can be concluded that the Update method is more convenient for the logical part and FixedUpdate for the physical part, movements and animations, i.e. actions that must change regularly in time.

 How to see the differences between Update and FixedUpdate using the package to download

 When you import the package you will have a folder that contains all the necessary files, what you have to do is open the scene that is inside the folder, called “UpdateFixedUpdate”.

 Inside the scene we have a frame per second counter to know the refresh rate of the game at all times.

 We have two Cubes called Update and FixedUpdate, both have assigned a script called “UpdateFixedUpdate” in which is defined a speed for the cube movement and a logical variable that will determine if the cube movement is done in the Update function or in the FixedUpdate function.